 Your pulmonary valve rests between your right ventricle and your pulmonary artery.
 The pulmonary artery sends oxygen-poor blood to your lungs.
 The valve acts as a doorway that lets blood into and out of your heart.
-If your pulmonary valve does not open properly or wide enough, this is known as pulmonary valve stenosis.
+Pulmonary valve stenosis is when your pulmonary valve does not open properly or wide enough.
 This very rare disorder is typically present at birth.
 Pulmonary valve stenosis does not always require medical treatment.
 However, some patients may need medications or surgeries to correct the condition.

 Pulmonary valve stenosis affects the body’s ability to get oxygenated blood.
 Many children do not show symptoms until adulthood.
 Examples of pulmonary valve stenosis symptoms include:

 - bluish tint to the skin